pallets-eco/wtforms/docs/contributing.rst

 WTForms is a very small library, but yet it's possible to break API compatibility pretty easily.
-We are okay with breaking API compatibility for compelling features or major changes that we feel are worthwhile inclusions to the WTForms core, but realize that any API compatiblity break will delay the inclusion of your ticket to the next major release.
+We are okay with breaking API compatibility for compelling features or major changes that we feel are worthwhile inclusions to the WTForms core, but realize that any API compatibility break will delay the inclusion of your ticket to the next major release.

 Some examples of API compatibility breaks include: